JanisHeldmann/TVFDN-plugin/README.md

 Toggling the TV Bypassed button ON might induce the reverberation enhancement system into instability.

-Toggling the Absorption button ON might induce the TVFDN itself into instability, and most definitely will induce the reverberation enhancement system into instability.
+Toggling the Absorption button ON will make the TVFDN lossless, and thus it will induce the reverberation enhancement system into instability.

 ---